 The Sierra Nevada (Snowy Mountain Range) near Granada offers plenty of sunshine, good snow and a varied mix of runs for beginners and intermediates, plus a handful of more challenging runs.
 Although it is not a huge resort, there are wide slopes, quick and efficient lifts, and good restaurants and bars to rest those weary feet.
 The après-ski is quite legendary too!

 Terrific towns and picturesque pueblos

 This area of Spain has been slammed for its concrete tower blocks and non-existent town planning.
-However, don’t be fooled by this negative press coverage.
-For every Torremolinos there are several stunning white villages nestled into the hillsides, not to mention vibrant, Spanish towns and cities with great architecture.
+However, for every Torremolinos there are several stunning white villages nestled into the hillsides, not to mention vibrant, Spanish towns and cities with great architecture.

 Marbella is a fantastic town with lots of charm, a predominantly Spanish population, a beautiful beachside promenade and tons of bars and restaurants.
 It is often confused with the nearby Puerto Banus and thought to be an expensive, flashy place, but in fact this is a very real, working Spanish town and merits a visit.

 Marbella’s hidden gem is its historic and picturesque Old Town, or casco antiguo.
 This has changed little over the centuries and still features ancient architecture, a maze of narrow cobbled streets with charming white washed houses, and beautiful plazas adorned with fountains.
 At the centre is Orange Square, a beautiful Andalucian square, full of orange trees and sweetly scented tropical plants.

 The Old Town is full of unusual shops and galleries, little chapels and churches, not to mention a fantastic selection of bars, cafés and eateries, and is a great place to explore.